Business · Industrial Technology and Skilled Trades

 Credits 3.0DRF 271: Advanced AutoCAD

-Credits 4.0This is an introductory course covering direct current and alternating current theory and electrical safety with emphasis on industrial applications.
+Credits 4.0An introductory course focused on direct current and alternating current theory and electrical safety with emphasis on industrial applications.
 The course will begin with the basics of lockout/tagout and cover the hazards and procedures within the NFPA 70E (standards for electrical safety in the workplace).
-With the use of a 12 and 24-volt DC and AC simulator, students will gain practice with basic electrical components, digital multimeter use and troubleshooting.
+With the use of a 12 and 24-volt DC and AC simulator, students will gain practice with basic electrical components, digital multimeter use and trouble shooting.

 Credits 4.0This course introduces the student to both Electric Relay Controls and Electrical fabrication.

-Electric Relay Control introduces the functions of relay logic control circuits used in industrial, commercial and residential applications.
-Describing functions and application of functions covered in control logic include logic elements such as AND, OR, NOT, NOR, and NAND.
+Electric Relay Control introduces the functions of relay logic control circuits used in industrial, commercial and residential applications, describing functions and application of functions covered in control logic including logic elements such as AND, OR, NOT, NOR, and NAND.
 Ladder Diagrams are explained and learners connect, operate, and design a ladder diagram using one or more logic elements.

 Electrical fabrication introduces electrical system wiring and develops fundamental knowledge of electrical wiring and components.
 Covers basic electrical system wiring, interpreting wire installation plans, handling non-metallic cable, understanding application of basic components such as switches, outlets, and lighting, and connecting electrical services.